 When insiders buy their own stock, it sends a clear message that they believe the stock is undervalued or has strong prospects ahead.

-Insiders are the people who know the business best, like the CEO, CFO, or board members who see the company’s internal metrics, growth plans, and customer pipeline.
+Insiders are the people who know the business best, such as the CEO, CFO, or board members, who see the company’s internal metrics, growth plans, and customer pipeline.

 Unlike analysts or outside investors, they have the closest view of what’s really going on in the business.